GoogleChrome/web.dev/src/site/content/en/blog/building-split-text-animations/index.md

 ## Splitting animations and transitions

-The above splitting document manipulation has just unlocked a multitude of potential animations and effects with CSS or Javascript.
+The above splitting document manipulation has just unlocked a multitude of potential animations and effects with CSS or JavaScript.
 There are a few links at the bottom of this article to help inspire your splitting potential.

 Time to show what you can do with this!
 I'll share 4 CSS driven animations and transitions. 🤓

 ### Split letters

 As a foundation for the split letter effects, I found the following CSS to be helpful.
 I put all transitions and animations behind the motion media query and